 Will cannabis topicals make you high?

-The simple answer to this question is that no, cannabis topicals will not make you high.
-When applied topically, cannabis works in a localized area.
+The simple answer to this question is no, cannabis topicals will not make you high.
+When applied topically, cannabis creams works in a localized area.

 Cannabinoid molecules like psychoactive THC are also not large enough to penetrate through all three layers of the skin to get into the bloodstream.